 This course investigates how we constitute and communicate our identities through the food we consume and importantly the food we do not consume.
 As critical consumers and citizens, students learn to analyze and assess the public issues on the table: food choices and health, food labeling and safety, food insecurity and hunger, unequal access to healthy food, and food as a human right.
-Prerequisites COM 101 and sophomore status or permission of instructor.
+Prerequisites: COM 101 and sophomore status.